-The second work area in Quarkly is the code editor.
-It displays all the components and their props that you can see on the screen, as well as work with the components, their props, and values much faster than on the page.
-You are supposed to follow JSX syntax, know the set of the available components, CSS props and values.
+The second most important work area in Quarkly is the code editor.
+It displays all the components and their props that you can see on the screen.
+You can also work with the components, their props, and values much faster than on the page.
+You need to be able to follow JSX syntax, know the set of available components, CSS props and values.

 States / Pseudo-classes

 Pseudo-classes are added through a prefix in the code, for example, hover-opacity='1'.
-Available pseudo-classes:
+Available pseudo-classes are:

 <Box width='100px' height='100px' background-color='blue' color='white'>Hello World</Box>

 The props values for the breakpoint are set through a prefix, for example, md-width=’50%’.